Jones slopes and coarse volume of near-alternating links: Jones slopes

 \subsection{The degree-dominating term in the state sum}

-Consider the state $\sigma_A$ which chooses the $A$-resolution at all the crossings (recall that the state is applied on the remaining crossings of $D^n_{\jwproj}$ after getting rid of the negative twist region using the fusion and the untwisting formulas).
-We have that $\Sk_{\sigma_A}^a$ has 0 split strands and thus $\langle J^a_{\sigma_{A}} \rangle = 0$ for all values of $a$ except $a=0$.
+Consider the state $\sigma_+$ which chooses the $+$-resolution at all the crossings that remain in $D^n_{\jwproj}$ after getting rid of the negative twist region of weight $r<0$ using the fusion and the untwisting formulas.
+We have that $\Sk_{\sigma_+}^a$ has 0 split strands and thus $\langle J^a_{\sigma_{+}} \rangle = 0$ for all values of $a$ except $a=0$.
 A simple computation using Lemma \ref{lem:jwad} shows

 The strategy to prove Theorem \ref{thm:bracketdegree} is then to show that